Just as strong roots are the foundation of strong trees, strong institutions underpin strong and sustainable economies.

-Blog posts tagged to "World Bank"
+Blog posts on "World Bank"

 If you knew that slowing down a little on your way home from work today might save your life or that of a loved one, would you do it?
 Please do so, and convince others to halve road deaths and injuries by 2020.

 There is no single or simple solution to ensure SMEs benefit from regional integration schemes – ASEAN economies need to fix key productivity, regulatory, infrastructure, and financing gaps.

 The indicator rather understates the true extent of global poverty.